dokelung/msat/README.md

 We can use "cmd" to list all avalible msat commands:

 ```
-$ ms cmd
+CMD:
     cmd          : list all avalible commands and their short usage
+    configure    : setting enviroments
+    help         : show the full infomation of a command
+    setdiff      : diff the default settings and the local settings
     solve        : solve a mc problem
-set          : edit the settings.py
-help         : show the full infomation of a command
 ```

 If we want to know the details of a specific command, just use msat command `help`: